-As an aspiring groomer, you love dogs and likely have friends and family that feel the same way.
-As you begin your dog grooming course, tell those around you that the assignments in the course will require you to practice on real dogs, and that it would be helpful to use their pups for practice.
+As an aspiring groomer, you love dogs and likely have friends and family who feel the same way.
+As you begin your dog grooming course, get in touch with dog owners in your inner circle.
+Let them know that your course assignments will require you to practice on real dogs, and that it would be helpful to use their pups for practice.

-With social media at our disposal nowadays, a great way to reach out to an even broader network is to post on Facebook, Twitter, and Instagram that you’re looking for dogs to help in your grooming assignments – you never know which of your friends or family will come forward, or who will share the post with their friends to increase your reach!
+With social media at your disposal, you can reach out to an even broader network through Facebook, Twitter, and Instagram.
+You never know which of your friends or family will come forward or who will share the post with their friends to increase your reach!

-In return for spending some grooming time with their dog, you can offer a free nail clip, brushing, or shampoo as a thank you.
-Get inspired with these add-on ideas for your grooming business!
+In return for spending some grooming time with their dog, you can offer a free nail clipping, brushing, or shampoo as a thank you.
+Get inspired with these add-on service ideas for your grooming business!

 Not only will you find canine friends this way, you’ll also get to know the dog owners in your community.
 This will prove valuable once you begin your dog grooming career and need to find clients!

-This is a very important detail to keep in mind when finding dogs for your assignments.
+Don’t overlook this detail!
 Your dog grooming course might require you to have a release form completed by the dog’s owner that provides their consent to place their pup in your care.
-Think of this as a necessary element of the process – you want to show the dog’s owner that you’re responsible and professional, and you also want to ace your dog grooming course!
+Think of this as a necessary element of the process.
+Just having a form shows dog owners that you’re responsible and professional.
+Plus, if it’s a course requirement, it will help you ace your dog grooming course.
 It’s a win-win situation!